Can Roche’s investigational anti-amyloid drug, gantenerumab, help slow down or even prevent Alzheimer’s disease? Trials are underway.

 Most Alzheimer’s treatments on the market today help manage symptoms, like memory loss — but they don’t get at the root cause.
 Roche hopes that gantenerumab will prove to be disease-modifying — meaning that it could halt or slow the progression of the disease itself, not just address the symptoms.
 Thus far, however, there is mixed evidence that the drug’s core intention — reducing plaque deposition in the brain — actually alters the course of the disease.

-“We don’t understand the pathophysiology of Alzheimer’s disease, and we’re targeting something that [there is] huge evidence is linked to Alzheimer’s, but the causative role that it plays, we don’t know,” Roche’s pharma chief Bill Anderson explained to Fierce Biotech.
+“We don’t understand the pathophysiology of Alzheimer’s disease, and we’re targeting something that [there is] huge evidence is linked to Alzheimer’s, but the causative role that it plays, we don’t know,” Roche’s pharma chief Bill Anderson told Fierce Biotech.

 The only FDA-approved Alzheimer’s drug that takes this approach, Biogen’s drug Aduhelm, is mired in controversy over whether it is effective.
 While some trial participants suspect the drug has helped them, self-reporting positive changes in their cognition, trial efficacy data is muddled.